nigelhorne/CGI-Info/README.md

 ## cache

-Get/set the internal cache system
+Get/set the internal cache system.

+Use this rather than pass the cache argument to `new()` if you see these error messages, "(in cleanup) Failed to get MD5\_CTX pointer".
+It's some obscure problem that I can't work out, but calling this after `new()` works.

 ## set\_logger